 From the restored neoclassical architecture in Inner Altstadt to the shopping malls in the surrounding neighbourhoods, Dresden offers a great combination of historic sites and modern luxuries.

 Not sure where to sleep?
-Start your accommodations search with this guide to the best areas to stay in Dresden…
+Start your accommodations search with this guide to the best places to stay in Dresden…

-Where to stay in Dresden: A complete guide to the best neighbourhoods and areas for travellers
+Where to stay in Dresden: A complete guide to the best neighbourhoods & areas for travellers

 Dresden is one of the most populous cities in the country with eight districts and many neighbourhoods.